a-r-r-o-w/finetrainers/README.md

 If you would like to use a custom dataset, refer to the dataset preparation guide [here](./docs/dataset/README.md).

-## Notes

-* The example training commands have the below thoughts in mind to prioritize memory-optimized runs:
-  * don't contain any arguments to enable validation inference.
-  * gradient checkpointing and gradient accumulation enabled.
-  * precompuation enabled.

 ## Acknowledgements

 * `finetrainers` builds on top of a body of great open-source libraries: `transformers`, `accelerate`, `peft`, `diffusers`, `bitsandbytes`, `torchao`, `deepspeed` -- to name a few.